Ohhhhhconnor/DailyBlog/_posts/2016-05-5-Finishing.markdown

 e-commerce for small businesses, media for churches, etc.

 Before all of that, I need to have a portfolio that shows off all of the things I can do.
-I would need to have some projects lined up that I can work on fro free so I can get some practice.
+I would need to have some projects lined up that I can work on for free so I can get some practice.
 I actually do have a few lined up - I will be working on finishing the e-commerce site for my brother's coffee business, potentially (I haven't asked yet) working on a non-profit website for my mother-in-law, and also potentially working on another church